LightJockey/MqttDroid/README.md

 ## ✨ Features
 - Robust MQTT client based on [HiveMQ](https://github.com/hivemq/hivemq-mqtt-client)
 - Supports these control types: **toggle**, **toggle with slider**, **range**, **trigger** and **gauge**
-- One MQTT topic per control action, with full QoS and retain support
+- One MQTT topic per control action, with separable pub / sub, QoS and retain support
 - Customizable title, subtitle and group per control
 - Customizable look and feel of each control tile (a range of stock Android flavors are offered.
 Alternatively, a custom icon and color can be chosen)
 - Customizable toggle on / off payloads